Technology and advanced tools are enabling maintenance teams to address shaft misalignment faster and easier.

 A single laser alignment system removes all of the dual laser system’s problems.
 It addresses most any shaft alignment challenge, whether it’s straightforward or complex, such as a vertical flanged machine with right-angle gearboxes.
 A single laser system leverages two optical detector planes in a single sensor, eliminating the technician’s need to stop, loosen, and retighten feet, or repeat measurements.
 Single-laser technology enables precise, swift completion of alignment tasks.

 Some of the reasons for vibration increases include looseness, resonance, unbalance, and of course, misalignment.
 Vibration is most often measured by using accelerometers, followed by proximity sensors or velocity transducers.
-Once these signals are acquired with a data collector and sensors, a vibration analyst can further diagnose the machine faults.
+Once these signals are acquired with a data collector and sensors, a vibration analyst can perform vibration analysis to further diagnose the machine faults.

 Thermography can provide early detection of alignment issues by identifying abnormal hot spots.
 Misalignment can cause an increase in friction within a machine and, therefore, an increase in temperature.
 A thermal imager detects and measures an object’s infrared energy and turns the infrared data into an electronic image showing the object’s apparent surface temperature.